BV-BRC/p3_auth/README.md

 Each of these options has a module that encapsulates the code.

-`Bio::P3::Auth::PATRICLogin::login` takes a PATRIC username and password and generates a token.
+`P3AuthLogin::login_patric` takes a PATRIC username and password and generates a token.

-`Bio::P3::Auth::RASTLogin::login` takes a RAST username and password and generates a token.
+`P3AuthLogin::login_rast` takes a RAST username and password and generates a token.

+`P3AuthLogin::login` attempts a PATRIC login if the username ends with @patricbrc.org; otherwise it attempts a RAST login.p